LiamDrew/LiamDrew/README.md

-# Hi, I'm Liam.

-I'm a senior at Tufts studying Computer Science, and I'm seeking a full-time, (preferably) in-person job starting in the summer of 2025.
+Hi, I'm Liam.
+I'm a senior at Tufts studying Computer Science, and I'm seeking a full-time, in-person job starting in the summer of 2025.

 I like building tools that help people solve problems.